Mega-Collector Adrian Cheng Reportedly Offered $1.2 Billion for Hong Kong Art Mall

 Adrian Cheng attends the opening night of City as Studio at K11 MUSEA on March 19, 2023 in Hong Kong, China.
 Photo: Keith Tsuji/Getty Images for K11.

-He is also the co-chair of the Meta Media Group, one of China’s largest publishing companies which operates art publication titles such as the previous Chinese version of The Art Newspaper (now rebranded as The Art Journal) and ArtReview.
+In February, 2023, Cheng took on the role of co-chair of the board the Meta Media Group (formerly known as Modern Media), one of China’s largest publishing companies which operates art publication titles such as the previous Chinese version of The Art Newspaper (now rebranded as The Art Journal) and ArtReview.
+Seven months later, he resigned from the position of co-chair in October “to devote more time to his other business.”
+He also resigned from the positions of non-executive director, honorary vice-chairman, and chief strategic advisor of the group.
+He remained as an art consultant for the group.

 NWD’s financial woes have placed the Cheng family’s succession saga in the spotlight.
 Doubts of whether the high-profile Cheng will be fully taking over the family business empire grew as his father, Henry, said last year that he was still in search of a successor.